-The Romanian Government then decided, extraordinarily, in view of the ICSID Arbitration, to request that consideration of Romania's application be postponed during the pendency of the ICSID Arbitration, but not withdrawn.
-At its session on July 2, 2018, the World Heritage Committee granted the request for postponement "due to the ongoing international arbitration," and called on Romania to implement protection measures accordingly.
+At its session on July 2, 2018, the World Heritage Committee granted the request of the Romanian Government for postponement of its application "due to the ongoing international arbitration," and called on Romania to implement protection measures accordingly.

 On January 31, 2020, the Ministry of Culture submitted a letter to UNESCO conveying the Romanian Government's official request for the "reactivation" of its nomination of the "Roşia Montană Mining Landscape" as a UNESCO World Heritage site.
 The Ministry of Culture and Romania's Ambassador to UNESCO also have announced publicly that Romania has resumed the procedure to list Roşia Montană as a UNESCO World Heritage site and has submitted the file to the World Heritage Committee.
+Gabriel understands that, in light of the global pandemic COVID-19, it was decided that the 44th session of the World Heritage Committee, initially scheduled for 29 June - 9 July 2020 has been postponed to a later date, yet to be specified.

 The act of applying to UNESCO for such designation is wholly incompatible with development of the Project.
-The application itself is an undertaking by Romania to protect the subject area from development and precludes mining, as would a decision by UNESCO formally approving the application.
+The application itself is an undertaking by Romania to protect the subject area from development and precludes mining, as would a decision by the World Heritage Committee formally approving the application.
+Notwithstanding, Romania raised an objection in the ICSID Arbitration that breaches of the Treaties relating to its UNESCO application purportedly fall outside the scope of the Tribunal's jurisdiction (which objection the Company understands is without merit and is not legally supported).

-In light of these recent developments and, for the avoidance of doubt, having taken note of Romania's objection in the ICSID Arbitration that breaches of the Treaties relating to its UNESCO application purportedly fall outside the scope of the Tribunal's jurisdiction (which objection the Company understands is without merit and is not legally supported), on February 21, 2020, Gabriel provided notice to Romania of a dispute under the Treaties with regard to Romania's application to UNESCO in relation to Roşia Montană and has reserved its right to commence a further arbitration if warranted accordingly (the "Notice").
+In light of these developments and, for the avoidance of doubt, on February 21, 2020, Gabriel provided notice to Romania of a dispute under the Treaties with regard to Romania's application to UNESCO in relation to Roşia Montană and has reserved its right to commence a further arbitration if warranted accordingly (the "Notice").

 In the Notice, Gabriel confirmed that it is prepared to cooperate in good faith at a senior level with the Romanian Government and other authorities in a process of consultation with regard to the UNESCO application.
 To date, there has been no response from the Romanian Government.
-Gabriel is hopeful that Romania will engage constructively and that it will promptly withdraw its UNESCO application in order to preserve the possibility that Romania, and in particular the local communities in and around Rosia Montana, can enjoy the significant wide-ranging benefits from the sustainable development of the Project, as part of an amicable resolution of the dispute regarding Gabriel's investments in Romania.
+Gabriel is hopeful that Romania will engage constructively and that it will withdraw its UNESCO application in order to preserve the possibility that Romania, and in particular the local communities in and around Rosia Montana, can enjoy the significant wide-ranging benefits from the sustainable development of the Project, as part of an amicable resolution of the dispute regarding Gabriel's investments in Romania.